Algebraic structures of Vassiliev invariants for knot families: Two-parametric families

 \section{Two-parametric families}

-In this section, we analyze algebraic structures of the algebra of Vassiliev invariants of a 2-parametric knot family.
+In this section, we analyze algebraic structures of the algebra of Vassiliev invariants of several 2-parametric knot families.
 Unlike the case of 1-parametric families, in Section~\ref{sec:T[m,n]}, we provide an explicit example of an infinitely generated algebra.